zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_project.rst

 .. note::

-   The Data Displayer Debugger may not be installed in your development system by default.
+   The :abbr:`DDD (Data Displayer Debugger)` may not be installed in your development system by default.
 Follow your system instructions to install it.

 .. code-block:: bash